Caring for a dementia patient at home: Essential Support and Practical Tips

 Communication Difficulties, Avoid Mistakes

-Music therapy, Brain exercises and Mental Stimulations
+Music therapy, Brain exercises and Mental Stimulations,

 5. Caregiver Support: Being a caregiver is demanding.
 Seek support through caregiver groups, respite care, and professional assistance when needed.
 Prioritising your well-being is essential for providing effective care.